blastedt/openweather-interview-question/readme.md

 # Example inputs

-The menu has some default options, PA and MO specifically since I'm in PA and Copeland is in MO.
+The menu has some default options, PA and MO specifically since I'm in PA and the company is in MO.

 I like McMurdo Station, AQ, because it might snow there (it's in Antarctica), and we're unlikely to see the snow output otherwise.